Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback

 \subsection{Tasks and Datasets}

-\begin{itemize}[leftmargin=0.2cm] \item \textit{Harmlessness Alignment}: The goal of this task is to align LLMs with the preference for generating harmless responses in a conversation, even in situations where the given prompts include toxic or provocative contexts.
-The dataset for this task, Anthropic Helpfulness and Harmlessness \citep{bai_training_2022}, contains conversation dialogues between human users and AI assistants.
-Each human query has a pair of responses from AI assistants, annotated as ``preferred'' or ``non-preferred'' by human annotators according to which response is more socially acceptable, ethical, and inoffensive. \item \textit{Helpfulness Alignment}: The goal of this task is to align LLMs with the preference for producing helpful and informative responses in conversations where the human user primarily seeks information or advice.
-The same dataset is used for this task as the one used in the harmlessness alignment task.
-Different from the preference labels in the harmlessness alignment task, the preferences for pairwise responses for this task are annotated based on which one is more informative, relevant, and helpful. \item \textit{Summarization Alignment}: The goal of this task is to align LLMs with the preference for generating concise and accurate summaries for given posts.
-This task uses the OpenAI Summarization dataset \citep{stiennon_learning_2022}, where each sample contains a Reddit post, a pair of summaries, and preference labels annotated based on the summary quality. \end{itemize}
+\begin{itemize}[leftmargin=0.3cm, noitemsep] \item \textit{Harmlessness}: The goal of this task is to align LLMs with the preference for generating harmless responses, even in situations where the given prompts include toxic or provocative contexts.
+The dataset, Anthropic Helpfulness and Harmlessness \citep{bai_training_2022}, contains conversation dialogues between human users and AI assistants.
+Each human query has a pair of responses, annotated as ``preferred'' or ``non-preferred'' by annotators according to which response is more socially acceptable, ethical, and inoffensive. \item \textit{Helpfulness}: The goal of this task is to align LLMs with the preference for producing helpful and informative responses where the human users primarily seek information or advice.
+The same dataset is used as the one in Harmlessness, while the preferences are annotated based on which one is more informative, relevant, and helpful. \item \textit{Summarization}: The goal of this task is to align LLMs with the preference for generating concise and accurate summaries of given posts~\citep{yuan2026strucsum, yuan2025understanding}.
+This task uses the OpenAI Summarization dataset~\citep{stiennon_learning_2022}, where each sample contains a Reddit post, a pair of summaries, and preference labels annotated based on the quality. \end{itemize}